ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/scheduler/_index.md

 * The `id` property must be unique.
 If a schedule is created using the API, the schedule id will be a GUID - but any unique string can be used.
 * `startupState` determines whether the schedule will be started or remain stopped when Butler starts.
 * `lastKnownState` is the the schedule's last known state (running/stopped) known to Butler at the time when the schedule file was written to disk.
 * `tags` are purely are way to categorise schedules.
-Not used by Butler in any way.
+Not used by Butler in any way, nor are they related to Qlik Sense tags in any way.

 A 6 postition schedule that starts a task every 30 seconds can look like this: